CrispNCrispy/Blockchain_Project/README.md

 # Blockchain Project: E-Referral of a Patient from a PHC to a Government Hosital using Hyperledger Fabric<br>

 ## Status: Currently undergoing<br>
-## IMPORTANT NOTE: ONLY WORKS WITH v 1.4.2 Please do not use any other version!<br>
+## IMPORTANT NOTE: Only works with v1.4.2, please do not use any other version!<br>

 ## Network Details
 ### Two Networks included: Inner_Circle and Mainchannel